mirakl/redux-lists/readme.md

 - Factorize in a single place your models objects
 - Do optimistic updates and improve your app responsiveness very easily
-- Reduce the redux boilerplate
+- Reduce the redux boilerplate: generates action creators + selectors to manage your model collections
 - Improve code consistency

 ## Concept in draw